 - Backup job - Select a backup job from the list to be executed

-- Backup group - Select a backup group from the list to be executed
+- Backup tag - Select a backup tag from the list to be executed

-- Backup all groups - The shortcut will start the back up for all groups
+- All jobs - The shortcut will back up all jobs one after the other

-- One Touch Backup - The shortcut will start the backup job/group assigned to One Touch Backu
+- One Touch Backup - The shortcut will start the backup job/tag assigned to One Touch Backup

 Furthermore, if the Close after run option is checked, Backup4all will be closed after the backup job is executed.

 User can set a different priority level for the action started by the shortcut: backup, load, test or cleanup.
 Just move the cursor to a lower or higher priority level.